alexandruorlando/CKOPaymentGateway/README.md

 The solution has:
 - Unit tests using NUnit and Moq.
 - Integration tests using an in-memory SQL Server database.
+- Third-party components were mocked for these scenarios: success, error, and unhandled exception.
-- Used AutoFixture for synthetically generating random, unbiased test cases.
+- AutoFixture was used to synthetically generate random, unbiased test cases.

 ## Assumptions:
 - Rate limiter set to 60 requests per IP per second.